 This role can be freelance, or a full-time sales job with a company.

 7. Legal Recruiter

-Much like the job of an online recruiter or headhunter, a legal recruiter finds “talent” needed by law firms, courthouses and even private companies looking for specific professionals.
+Much like the job of an online recruiter or headhunter, a legal recruiter finds “talent” needed by law firms, courthouses, and private companies looking for specific professionals.

-Legal professionals don’t need to go too far out of the left field when it comes to their work-from-home job of choice.
+Legal professionals don’t need to look too far when it comes to their work-from-home job of choice.

 Of course, you need to be familiar with the language you’re trying to translate, or the deep legal terms you’re trying to interpret.